-Under the FMIA and pursuant to the FINMA Circular 2018/02 on the Duty to Report Securities Transactions, Swiss securities firms and remote members of a Swiss trading venue must report transactions in securities admitted to trading on a Swiss trading venue and in OTC derivatives with such securities as underlying, provided that at least one underlying value weighs more than 25 percent.
+Under the FMIA and pursuant to FINMA Circular 2018/02 on the Duty to Report Securities Transactions, Swiss securities firms and remote members of a Swiss trading venue must report transactions in securities admitted to trading on a Swiss trading venue and in OTC derivatives with such securities as underlying, provided that at least one underlying value weighs more than 25 per cent.
+As of 1 February 2023, the information to be reported for derivatives transactions was expanded in certain respects in order to improve the quality of the reported data.
+It is now, for instance, a mandatory requirement to specify, in addition to the underlying, also the type of derivative (eg, option, forward, contracts for difference or swap) and certain parameters that are relevant for the valuation (eg, call- or put-option, exercise price, exercise or expiration time).

 If the underlying shares are listed on SIX Swiss Exchange or BX Swiss, any parties to the OTC derivative must comply with the shareholder disclosure rules pursuant to article 120 FMIA.
 To the extent that they cross a relevant threshold (either by exceeding or falling below 3, 5, 10, 15, 20, 25, 33.4, 50 and 66.6 per cent of the voting rights represented by the shares in such listed company as the relevant thresholds), they must make a disclosure to the issuer and the exchange by the end of the fourth trading day after crossing the threshold.
+In the context of the FMIA Reform the lowest threshold shall be raised to 5 per cent.

 The information is published by the exchange.
 A disclosure must be made as soon as an investor reaches or exceeds one of the thresholds with either its long position in the shares (physical shareholding aggregated with any rights to receive delivery of shares and any other long positions in respect of the shares, for example, arising from a derivatives transaction) or its short positions entered into in respect of the shares (eg, obligations to deliver shares or any short positions arising from a derivatives transaction).
 For the purposes of this calculation, the long and short positions must not be netted.
 The long and short positions arising from derivatives transactions are counted irrespective of whether they are cash or physically settled.